Skip to main content

 Ready to visit Iceland in June?
 With the longest days of the year and plenty of fun activities, you won’t regret it!

 Why not let a local plan your trip?
-Iceland Tours offers a range of packages, whether you want to camp, stay on a city break, take a road trip, or tour with a private guide.
+Iceland Tours offers a range of packages.
+You can camp in Iceland, stay on a city break, take a road trip, or tour with a private guide.

 Booking through our website is easy.
-Browse our tried-and-tested Iceland packages and pick the one that’s right for you.
-We have crafted itineraries based on popular routes with plenty of added benefits so you'll have a memorable summer vacation.
+Browse our wide range of Iceland packages and pick the one that’s right for you.
+We have crafted itineraries based on popular routes with plenty of added benefits, so you'll have a memorable summer vacation.

 Ask our travel experts, based in Reykjavík, for advice and start planning your trip to Iceland in June.